 Thursday, February 18th, 2021

 Name of Business & Location: Bailly Fragrance, Halifax, Nova Scotia

 A: Yes, that’s alright.

-Not overly.
+A: Not overly.
 Most sales in the fragrance industry are done in person.
-A big focus of ours has been to change customer behaviour into purchasing online.
+A big focus of ours has been to change customer behavior into purchasing online.
 Something to help this shift is our chatbox to provide customers with real-time recommendations.